 - B. Cross-Appeal.
-The challenger shall have no right to cross-appeal an appeal of a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure decision. - C. Challenger Appeal.
-The challenger shall have no right to request leave to appeal of a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure decision to NARB. - D. Appellate Case Record.
+The challenger shall have no right to cross-appeal. - C. Challenger Appeal.
+The challenger shall have no right to request leave to appeal. - D. Appellate Case Record.
 The advertiser shall prepare the case record, including page numbers, and forward copies electronically to the challenger, NARB, and NAD within 8 business days of its receipt of NAD's decision.
 The case record for NARB shall not contain any evidence or facts that are not in the written statements and materials forwarded to NAD in the underlying proceeding.
 If the advertiser submitted confidential information, it shall prepare a redacted case record with page numbers, and forward copies electronically to the challenger, NARB, and NAD, and it shall prepare an unredacted case record with page numbers and forward copies electronically to the NARB and NAD.
 The failure to prepare and forward a case record will result in dismissal of the appeal.

-The appellant shall pay for all NARB copying and transmittal costs incurred as a result of an appeal or request for appeal pursuant to Sections 7.1 through 7.8 of these Procedures.
-NARB will pay these costs for any party that can demonstrate economic hardship.
+The appellant shall pay for all NARB copying and transmittal costs incurred as a result of an appeal pursuant to Sections 7.1 through 7.8 of these Procedures.
+NARB will assume these costs for any party that can demonstrate economic hardship pursuant to Section 7.1(F).

 Within 2 business days of receiving the case record, either NAD or the challenger may object to the advertiser's case record and submit suggested case record corrections to the NARB Chair.
-Within 2 business days of receiving an objection, the Chair will make a final determination on the objection(s) of the NAD decision.
+Within 2 business days of receiving an objection, the Chair will make a final determination on the objection(s).